Maruf Mridha: Domestic career

+International career

+U19

 A left-arm medium-fast bowler, Mridha was one of Bangladesh's leading players when they won the 2023 ACC Under-19 Asia Cup.
 He took 4 for 41 and won the player of the match award in the victory over India in the semi-final, and took 3 for 29 in the final against United Arab Emirates.
 A few weeks later he took 5 for 43 against India in the 2024 Under-19 Cricket World Cup.